 John J. Ray III replaced Bankman-Fried as CEO after the former chief executive’s resignation.
 In new bankruptcy filings, Ray says the platform suffered from compromised systems, faulty regulatory oversight and leadership that was made up of “potentially compromised individuals.”

-The U.S. House of Representatives Financial Services Committee also reportedly plans to hold a December hearing to investigate FTX’s collapse.Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+The U.S. House of Representatives Financial Services Committee also reportedly plans to hold a December hearing to investigate FTX’s collapse.Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action